 You will login with your Gatorlink account username and password.
 This is where you will find general class information, important news, office hours, handouts, class notes, and keys.
 This is also where you will be able to find out your point totals and histograms.

-Class Requirements:
+Class Requirements (for graduate level):

-- 1) Four homework (12.5 points each = 50 points)

-- 2) Final project (15 points)
+- 1) Three homework (10 points each = 30 points) - 2) Ten lab exercise (5 points each = 50 points) - 3) Final project & presentation (15 points) - 4) Attendance and in-class participants (5 points) - = 100 points total

-- 3) Project presentation (15 points)

-- 4) Attendance and in-class participants (20 points)

-- = 100 points total